danielfm/pytriloquist/README.rst

 Is it just for Linux?
 `````````````````````

-Yes, although you can easily adapt the app to make it work on other operating
+Yes, although you can easily modify the server script to make it work with
-systems as well.
+other operating systems as well.
 But that's up to you.

 What do you think of Python for S60?